Editor's note: This page was last updated on Aug. 24, 2023 following the approval of various RSV vaccines and a new preventative, antibody-based drug.

 - Children or adults with weakened immune systems due to a medical condition (such as cancer) or medical treatment (such as an organ transplant)

-- Older adults, especially those with chronic heart or lung disease
+- Adults older than 65, especially those with chronic heart or lung disease

 Related: 28 devastating infectious diseases